 Our public law litigation experience, covers all aspects of Judicial Review challenges and statutory appeals in the High Court, Court of Appeal and Supreme Court.
+We have extensive experience acting for Claimants, Defendants, Interested Parties and Interveners.
 We advise on the two-stage procedure specific to Judicial Review, the duty of candour and disclosure obligations, dealing with urgent applications, and advising on strategy and when to concede as well as consequential orders including on costs.
 We have particular expertise in acting for clients in complex, politically sensitive, high profile and multi-party Judicial Review challenges and supporting clients with the wider practical and reputational considerations they present.

 We are ranked in tier 2 for administrative and public law in Legal 500 and as band 2 in Chambers and Partners.